 The better the quality of research, the better we can tailor treatment to the needs of the individual and, in doing so, improve people’s lives.

-The AEPCC CTTN will be set up to endorse large-scale, high-quality research, and support the translation of results into clinical practice.
+The AEPCC CTTN is set up to endorse large-scale, high-quality research, and support the translation of results into clinical practice.

 AEPCC Clinical Quality Registry (CQR)